Simmonsj10/MechaCar_Statistical_Analysis/README.md

 ![Images/D3_Ttest_Results.png](Images/D3_Ttest_Results.png)

 ## Study Design: MechaCar vs Competition
 We will design a study that quantifies how the MechaCar performs against a competiitor car (ElektraCar).
-In order to quantify the performance, we will run a series of tests to collect enough datapoints on MechaCars (recommend at least 40 for each metrics).
-We will run the same number of tests on ElektraCar.
+In order to quantify the performance, we will run a series of tests to collect enough datapoints on one MechaCar type (40 data points for each metric).
+We will run the same number of tests one competitor, ElektraCar, type.

 We will compare the car performance on
-1. City fuel efficiency,
-2. Highway fuel efficiency,
-3. Horse power
+1. City fuel efficiency - Across 40 MechaCar & ElektraCar vehicles what is the fuel efficiency for each?
+2. Highway fuel efficiency - Across 40 MechaCar & ElektraCar vehicles what is the fuel efficiency for each?
+3. Horse power - Across 40 MechaCar & ElektraCar vehicles what is the actual Horse Power for each?
-4. Weight
+4. Weight - 40 weight measurements on each car type
-5. Time to reach 60 mph (acceleration).
+5. Time to reach 60 mph (acceleration) - 40 acceleration tests on each car type.

+Upon collecting the data, we will run a T-Test in order to determine, which is the better car across each metric.
+The T-Test will compare the average performance across each metric and provide us the statistical confidence (95%) to compare the differences between the two car types.
+The null hypothesis would state that there is no statistical difference between the cars on the particular metric i.e. City Fuel Efficiency.
+The alternative hypothesis would state that there is a statistical difference between the mean of each car.
+With the outcome of this test, we could evaluate what car is better on the particular metric.
+A T-Test would be appropriate for this type of test, because we would have Dichotomous data type (MechaCar A v ElektraCar B) across multiple continous data types.
+Each metric would require it's own T-Test.